 8. Great for last-minute costume or dressy event – Costumes today are crappy and overpriced, unless it’s a historical reenactment piece.
 Why spend so much for a one-day item?
 Make one from thrift shop items and get dressy wear for your next event.
 Won’t be so worried about staining or tearing so you can enjoy your time.
 Work clothes can be found here, too.

-9. Won't be afraid to tailor - It's so nice to have clothes that fit, but new off-the-rack clothes offer nothing in individuality.
+9. Won’t be afraid to tailor – It’s so nice to have clothes that fit, but new off-the-rack clothes offer nothing in individuality.
 Who would want to pay for tailoring on something new?
 Get it thrifty and feel proud with a great custom look.
-I'll never forget the frustration of buying what I thought was great quality at a high-end store only to find it was super thin material and ALL the buttons broke after washing.
-Replacing the buttons cost $27, which I did in a pinch before traveling to keep wearing my favorite shirt - but I'm still so upset at the low quality, high cost.
+It’s hard to forget the frustration of having to fix or tailor something you just bought retail.
 None of my thrift clothes have ever worn out.

 10. Won’t be afraid to experiment – Learning to sew?
 ‘Chop-shop’ your clothes to create new.
 This is called upcycling and can be a lucrative side-business.
 Use clothing for different purposes, often cheaper than buying fabric.
 You might find other items you can re-purpose or change into something new – shelves, TVs, books . . .
 Let Creativity Ring.